godotengine/godot-docs/tutorials/plugins/editor/inspector_plugins.rst

 ---------------------

-To actually connect into the Inspector, we create a :ref:`class_EditorInspectorPlugin` class.
+To actually connect into the Inspector, we create a :ref:`api:class_EditorInspectorPlugin` class.
 This script provides the "hooks" to the inspector.
 Thanks to this class, the editor will call the functions within the EditorInspectorPlugin while it goes through the process of building the UI for the inspector.
-The script is used to check if we should enable ourselves for any :ref:`class_Object` that is currently in the inspector (including any :ref:`class_Resource` that is embedded!).
+The script is used to check if we should enable ourselves for any :ref:`api:class_Object` that is currently in the inspector (including any :ref:`api:class_Resource` that is embedded!).

-Once enabled, EditorInspectorPlugin has methods that allow for adding :ref:`class_EditorProperty` nodes or just custom :ref:`class_Control` nodes to the beginning and end of the inspector for that :ref:`class_Object`, or for overriding or changing existing property editors.
+Once enabled, EditorInspectorPlugin has methods that allow for adding :ref:`api:class_EditorProperty` nodes or just custom :ref:`api:class_Control` nodes to the beginning and end of the inspector for that :ref:`api:class_Object`, or for overriding or changing existing property editors.

 .. tabs::